animeshkqa/orangehrm-playwright-js-demo/README.md

 | `loginPage` | `/web/index.php/auth/login` |
 | `dashboardPage` | `/web/index.php/dashboard/index` |

-This data are stored in **`url`** worksheet and can be dynamically fetched to construct full URLs, ensuring your tests are resilient to URL changes.
-For example, your `gotoHomePage()` function could use this data to navigate to the correct login page.
+This data are stored in **`url`** worksheet and can be dynamically fetched to construct full URLs, ensuring the tests are resilient to URL changes.
+For example, `gotoHomePage()` function could use this data to navigate to the correct login page.

-### Roadmap
-* Add more comprehensive Page Objects and test cases.